At Bulletin we understand a client’s objectives, targets and strategies by using OASIS.

-Bulletin starts every client relationship by understanding what makes the business distinctive and what it is trying to achieve.
-Asking these questions invariably leads to greater clarity on the answers for the client and provides us with an accurate starting point for the work we do next.
+We start every client relationship by understanding what makes their business distinctive and what it is trying to achieve.
+Asking these questions leads to greater clarity for the client and, in addition, provides an accurate starting point for the work we do next.

 We have a well-established process for finding the answers to these questions and then managing the projects that arise from the answers.
-It is represented by the acronym OASIS.
+The acronym OASIS guides the process.

 What are the objectives of the business?

 We understand the business objectives to ensure the client team are in alignment.
 Conflicting messages confuse customers and business partners.
 On the other hand, a set of clearly articulated objectives provides a robust idea of the goals the business wants to achieve.

 There are usually several audiences so different parts of the organisation focus on different groups.
 Consequently, defining and prioritising the audience segments helps to set priorities and influences the strategies used to target them.

 What strategies is the business using to achieve its objectives?